-A very small portion of the area contains the Seamans Gulch floodplain.
-The City will be required to provide floodplain management of existing and future development within this area.
 The area contains numerous drains and irrigation canals which occasionally have issues to be resolved.

-B. Budget Needs
+Budget Needs

-Minor staff time will be required to review development applications and to resolve floodplain management and drainage issues.
+Minor staff time will be required to review development applications and to resolve drainage issues.
 This can be handled with existing staff.

-V. STREET LIGHTING
+STREET LIGHTING

 All existing street lights within the annexation area are operated and maintained by Ada County Highway District or by homeowners associations.
 The City of Boise would inherit those responsibilities upon annexation.
-The estimated number of such lights is shown in the table below.
+However no such existing lights have been identified.

-B. Budget Needs
+Budget Needs